 We understand the challenges of Alzheimer’s for both the individual and the family.
 The decision to search for a memory care community is not always one that is easy to make.
 But we also are able to see beyond the difficulties that our residents may have and focus on the potential and possibilities that can help improve their quality of life and bring even simple pleasures to their days.

-One example of this is our Signature Program, Memory Making Baking for our residents in memory care.
+One example of this is our Signature Program, Cooking Up Memories for our residents in memory care.
 We know that certain activities, such as singing, dancing or baking can help recollect those wonderful feelings of an earlier time.
 Our program is designed to bring back the powerful senses of smell and taste and help them recall the pleasures of the past.

 If your loved one is no longer safe at home or if the needed level of care is exceeding what can be provided, we invite you to contact us to discuss possible care choices.
 We are here to answer your questions.

 Our associates are specially trained in the best practices of Alzheimer’s and dementia care.
 Families are assured that their loved ones are supported 24/7 to live their best lives, with our programs, activities, healthy meals and social opportunities.

 We invite you to download our complimentary guide, Just the Facts: Memory Care for more information about senior living memory care programs.